ruizdurazo/ruizdurazo/notes/on-startups-product-market-fit/index.md

 Don’t make these mistakes.

 Again, the thing is that “startups = growth”.
 Startups are not small or medium-sized businesses.
 Startups have to have a way to scale and grow fast.
-From this realization, it becomes obvious that many ideas are ruled out.
+From this realization, it becomes obvious that many business ideas are ruled out.
 Consulting?
 Out of the question.
 Hand-crafted things?
 No shot.

-The only ideas that remain are things that you could produce on a large, global scale through either mass manufacturing or the internet.
-These are the only 2 technologies that enable rapid distribution of your product or service on a massive scale.
+The only ideas that remain are things that you could produce and distribute on a large, global scale through either mass manufacturing, the internet, or, now, AI tokens.
+These are the only technologies that enable rapid distribution of your product or service on a massive scale.

+Heuristic: if you don’t have a way to produce and distribute it fast and on a large scale, it’s probably not a startup problem.

+Now, with AI, certain ideas that were off-limits for startups (e.g. professional services) can now be delivered scalably through AI agents and tokens.
+Now is a great time to build those and other ideas.

 > quote
 > Understanding growth is what starting a startup *consists* of.
-What you're really doing (and to the dismay of some observers, all you're really doing) when you start a startup is committing to solve a harder type of problem than ordinary businesses do.
-You're committing to search for one of the rare ideas that generates rapid growth.
+What you’re really doing (and to the dismay of some observers, all you’re really doing) when you start a startup is committing to solve a harder type of problem than ordinary businesses do.
+You’re committing to search for one of the rare ideas that generates rapid growth.
 Because these ideas are so valuable, finding one is hard.
 >
 > byline
 > Paul Graham

 So if growth is what matters, what kind of problems are real, startup problems?

 One of the best frameworks I’ve ever come across was [Kevin Hale’s criteria for “good” startup problems](https://www.youtube.com/watch?v=DOtCl5PU8F0) (former YC partner).

 *Good Problems* are: